Page views in 2024 to date: 12

-3 November 2010 – Case of the Week #189
+3 November 2010 - Case #189

 All cases are archived on our website.
-To view them sorted by number (with or without diagnosis) or by category, visit our Home Page and click on the Case of the Week button on the left hand side.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

 Thanks to Dr. Elaine Alt, Quest Diagnostics, New Jersey (USA) for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

-The Genomic Health OncotypeDX® Breast Cancer Assay provides early-stage ER-positive breast cancer patients with an individualized Recurrence Score® result that assesses the benefit of chemotherapy and the likelihood of 10-year distant recurrence.
+The Genomic Health OncotypeDX Breast Cancer Assay provides early-stage ER-positive breast cancer patients with an individualized Recurrence Score result that assesses the benefit of chemotherapy and the likelihood of 10-year distant recurrence.

-The Recurrence Score is calculated using RT-PCR technology to assess the expression of 21 genes in a patient’s FPET core biopsy or surgical excision sample.
+The Recurrence Score is calculated using RT-PCR technology to assess the expression of 21 genes in a patients FPET core biopsy or surgical excision sample.
 The assay is precise, accurate, and highly reproducible over a wide dynamic range, with a success rate of >97%.
 The assay is validated in 13 clinical studies involving more than 4000 patients.

 For more information, please visit www.oncotypedx.com.